 One warm evening in July, we found Hanging Lake.
 Wanting an evening hike, we only had 2-3 hours.
-Like most people, we queried through Google — short hikes near Grand Junction.
+Like most people, we turned to Google — short hikes near Grand Junction.
 Several canyon hikes came up, but we sought something shadier, cooler.

 Hanging Lake.
 One and 1/4 miles through a shaded forest to an emerald lake perched on the side of Glenwood Canyon.
 It sounded idyllic.